jztchl/random-chat-front_end/README.md

 ## ⚡ Overview

-**Random Chat** is a cyberpunk-themed, real-time web chat app where users can:
+**Random Chat** is a Terminal-themed, real-time web chat app where users can:

 * Join or create public chat rooms
 * Chat anonymously without signup